linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 DG issued its annual report for the fiscal year ended February 2,  2007 at the end of March 2007.

-Examining the income statement,  Sadayo was surprised to see a sharp decline in net income during the year,  from$350.2 million in 2005 to only$137.9 million in 2006,  despite increased revenues.
+Examining the income statement,  Sadayo was surprised to see a sharp decline in [[Operating Income vs. Net Income What's the Difference|Net Income]] during the year,  from$350.2 million in 2005 to only$137.9 million in 2006,  despite increased revenues.

 Moreover,  whereas revenues increased by$587.6 million,  cost of goods sold increased by$684.2 million.
 (Exhibit 5 presents Dollar General's 2006 financial statements together with Sadayo's calculations of common-size income statements and balance sheets.
 The exhibit also contains selected excerpts from Dollar General's summary of critical accounting policies and estimates.)
 To better understand what happened,  Sadayo turned to the "management's discussion and analysis of financial condition and results of operations" (MD&A) section of the annual report,  where she read about the following recent strategic initiatives DG had implemented.
 19
 DG issued its annual report for the fiscal year ended February 2,  2007 at the end of March 2007.

-Examining the income statement,  Sadayo was surprised to see a sharp decline in net income during the year,  from$350.2 million in 2005 to only$137.9 million in 2006,  despite increased revenues.
+Examining the income statement,  Sadayo was surprised to see a sharp decline in [[Operating Income vs. Net Income What's the Difference|Net Income]] during the year,  from$350.2 million in 2005 to only$137.9 million in 2006,  despite increased revenues.

 Moreover,  whereas revenues increased by$587.6 million,  cost of goods sold increased by$684.2 million. (**Exhibit 5** presents Dollar General's 2006 financial statements together with Sadayo's calculations of common-size income statements and balance sheets.
 The exhibit also contains selected excerpts from Dollar General's summary of critical accounting policies and estimates.)
 To better understand what happened,  Sadayo turned to the "management's discussion and analysis of financial condition and results of operations" (MD&A) section of the annual report,  where she read about the following recent strategic initiatives DG had implemented